rng-guy/NFSMWBartender/APPENDIX.md

 &nbsp;

-To help you **avoid surprises and game instability**, the other sections below contain
+To help you **avoid surprises and game instability**, the next three sections below contain
 * everything you need to make informed edits to Bartender's configuration files, and
 * detailed compatibility notes for mods known to conflict with any Bartender features.